joffrey-bion/gradle-library-release-action/README.md

 A GitHub action to automate the following:

 * Gradle checks
-* Publication to Maven Central
+* Publication to Sonatype (usually OSSRH, so it gets released to Maven Central)
 * Change log generation (and commit) relying on the [GitHub Changelog Gradle Plugin](https://github.com/joffrey-bion/gradle-github-changelog)
 * GitHub release creation (with the change log contents)